syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/GridBagLayout/Cofiguring child controls.md

 ---
 layout: post
-title: Configuring child controls | GridBagLayout Control for Windows Forms | Syncfusion
+title: Configuring child | GridBagLayout for Windows Forms | Syncfusion
 description: This section explains about the configuring of GridBagLayout with child controls
 platform: windowsforms
 control: GridBagLayout